5 stars

 • Spouses of international students will only qualify if the student is enrolled in a Master’s, PhD, or select professional degree program.

 • Dependent children will no longer be eligible for open work permits.
+As of January 21, 2025, dependent open work permits will only be issued to spouses of certain international students and high-skilled foreign workers.

 If you apply before January 21, 2025, your application will be processed under the previous eligibility criteria.
+The process may differ if you are applying from inside Canada.

 If you already have an open work permit, it will remain valid until its expiration, and its status will not change.